-And while that’s simple enough, the hard part comes with the fact that; in order to find a distributor who will represent your product, you’ll have to figure out a way to market your product to them, and your customer at the same time.
+And while that’s simple enough, the hard part comes with the fact that; in order to find a distributor who will represent your product, you’ll have to figure out a way to market your industrial product to them, and your customer at the same time.
 That’s two marketing objectives in one!

 Fortunately, many manufacturers have had success finding distributors by figuring out a marketing strategy that is also a sales strategy for your product.
 Because selling your product is the objective, right?
 There are many steps to make this process work, but at the end of the day, let’s get your product sold!

 You recognized the need for the next great product, you devoted your company’s resources to research and development and now it’s ready to meet the market.
 But getting your new product onto literal shelves, or online marketplaces will take a few more steps.

 Distributors are accustomed to receiving more than just a product description and specs from manufacturers.
 Distributors want to know you’re in this for the long haul.
 It’s expensive for distributors to take on new products, so they need to see the value your products provide and the potential they have in the market.

 When you plan to approach distributors to take up your products, you need to be aware of these fundamental aspects of working with distributors.

 Whether you’re trying to sell robotics to factories, or a hands-free soap dispenser to a restaurant, distributors expect that manufacturers not only provide instructions for set up and operation, but also, resources in case something goes wrong.
 The more complex your product is, the more robust your backup resource networks will need to be.